alicerunsonfedora/fedigardens/README.md

 ## Bug Reporting

-If you have found a bug or would like to make a feature request, please reach out to me on my Discord at (https://chatwith.marquiskurt.net) or send me an email at `software @ marquiskurt.net`.
+If you have found a bug or would like to make a feature request, please do so on the project's Raceway page at https://raceway.marquiskurt.net/t/fedigardens or by filing a bug report on the GitHub repository's issues page.

 ## Licensing